Netcode-Hub/DemoWebAPIManualRequestTimeout/README.md

 ![image](https://github.com/Netcode-Hub/DemoWebAPIManualRequestTimeout/assets/110794348/ddaf788d-03d2-45e7-b9c0-1a303034a23c)

 # Introduction:
-"Welcome back to my channel, tech enthusiasts!
-In today's video, we're diving deep into the world of Web APIs.
+"Welcome back , tech enthusiasts!, today, we're diving deep into the world of Web APIs.
 Have you ever wondered how to handle scenarios where a request takes too long to process?
 Well, today we're going to explore a crucial aspect of API development: manually introducing a Request Timeout.
 By the end of this tutorial, you'll have a solid understanding of how to manage long-running requests and ensure your APIs remain responsive and reliable.
 So, let's get started!"

 # Add Request Timeout Middleware
     app.MapControllers();